thedavidmeister/xoroshiro128/README.md

 # xoroshiro128+

-Clojure implementation of the xoroshiro128+ PRNG described at http://xoroshiro.di.unimi.it/
+This is a clojure implementation of the xoroshiro128+ PRNG described at http://xoroshiro.di.unimi.it/

 The algorithm has been shown to be fast and produce superior statistical results to many PRNGs shipped with languages, [including Java](http://stackoverflow.com/questions/453479/how-good-is-java-util-random).
 The statistical results have been verified in both PractRand and TestU01 by the authors.